ycchiranjeevi/prime-tables/README.md

 # Scalability

-We can include memoized version of the lazy-primes for high number of requests.
+We can include memoized version of the lazy-primes for high number of random requests.
 The memoized version stores incremental additions of primes.

 For the memoized version, we can not use the current *lazy-primes*.
 Instead we can write *get-next-prime* function.
 Using this function we can memoize the primes, and use that for subsequent retrieval list of first n primes for any number of random requests.
 ...